experiment-games/mod-portal/README.md

 # Experiment Web Portal

-This web portal allows users to publish their Source Engine Mods based on the [Experiment Source](https://github.com/luttje/experiment-source) project.
+This web portal allows users to publish their Source Engine Mods based on the [Experiment Source](https://github.com/experiment-games/experiment-source) project.

 <div align="middle">

 ![Experiment Redux logo](./logo.png)

 </div>

+> [!WARNING]
+> This project is still in early development and is **not yet ready for use**.
+> Additionally it is currently being worked on on-and-off, by a single developer.
+>
+> Check out the [main repository (`experiment-source`)](https://github.com/experiment-games/experiment-source) for more information.

 ## Features